eyvindebsen/Eyvinds-Jukebox/README.md

 # Eyvinds-Jukebox vol 00
-73 sids on one disk (D64)

-Eyvind's Jukebox vol 00.

 73 high quality SIDs on one disk (D64).

 Not a byte wasted! (almost).
 Thats about 3+ hours of superb SID music.
 Use Joystick 2 to select a SID, press fire to play.